 Who are women that inspire you?

 As women, we play so many different roles — mother, spouse, daughter, professional, etc. I am inspired by the women I meet each and every day that continue to persevere in their professional careers despite the odds and the obstacles.
-It takes grit and passion Some women that stand out for me currently are Malala Yousifazi, Michelle Obama, Nancy Pelosi, Condoleezza Rice, as well as others who have paved the way for us, like Sandra Day O’Connor and Grace Hopper.
+It takes grit and passion!
+Some women that stand out for me currently are Malala Yousifazi, Michelle Obama, Nancy Pelosi, Condoleezza Rice, as well as others who have paved the way for us, like Sandra Day O’Connor and Grace Hopper.

 I encourage women to be bold and proactively manage their careers; to hone your craft and don’t wait to be seen; seek opportunities to present yourself.
-It’s important for young women to have strong female role models in the careers.
+It’s important for young women to have strong female role models in their careers.
 And it’s up to us who have reached the highest levels of our companies, to reach back and pull others forward.
 It requires mentorship, sponsorship, company diversity and inclusion initiatives and goals, and ultimately support from both women and men.
 Men must be included in the conversation.

 To ultimately increase the numbers of women in C-level positions, it starts with building up our young girls by encouraging them to find and use their voice versus girls being viewed as “bossy.”
 I consider being “bossy” or “loud” as the building blocks to being a great leader and to ultimately persevering in today’s workforce.
 Data shows us that we lose our girls in the tech field beginning in middle school – when peer pressure is very high.
 Being smart may not be considered cool, so girls opt not to take the more difficult math or science classes and therefore are not competitive or prepared for STEM majors (a curriculum based on the idea of educating students in four specific disciplines—Science, Technology, Engineering and Mathematics).
 We need to help break that cycle!

 What challenges do we still need to overcome to achieve equality?